nesma-arby/weather-journal-app/README.md

 - [About the Project](#project)

 ## installation
-Run npm i
+Run npm i to install dependensies (expressjs, cors, body-parser). require dependensies in server.js.

 ## How to run

-Run node server.js
+Run in terminal  node server.js in the browser write localhost:portnumber

 ## About the Project